 - 8.1 The supplementary examinations shall be conducted once in summer semester.
 Notifications will be released by the examination section informing the students about registration procedures, details of fee and timetables.
-Apart from these examinations the students who have courses with 'I'-grade can also write the supplementary examinations along with regular semester-end examinations of that academic (Odd / Even) semester. - 8.2 Whenever a candidate clears courses with 'l' grade in a supplementary examination that are conducted during a regular semester, the Threshold value for computing his / her grade will be obtained from the same batch in which he / she had completed his / her formative assessment. - 8.3 Whenever a candidate clears courses with 'R' / 'I' grade in a summer semester, the Threshold value for computing his / her grade will be carry forwarded from the preceding Odd / Even semester for the respective courses. - 8.4 Whenever a candidate clears courses with a 'R' grade in a regular semester along with his / her junior batch then for this candidate the Threshold value will be corresponding to his / her junior batch for computing grade. - 8.5 The results of summative assessment of Project / Internship will be announced only if the candidate successfully earn all the credits in courses registered during the program.
-If the candidate is with 'R' / 'l' graded courses the results will be kept under 'Announced Later (L)' status and will be announced only after candidate clears these courses.
+Apart from these examinations the students who have courses with 'I'-grade can also write the supplementary examinations along with regular semester-end examinations of that academic (Odd / Even) semester. - 8.2 Whenever a candidate clears courses with 'l' grade in a supplementary examination that are conducted during a regular semester, the Threshold value for computing his / her grade will be obtained from the same batch in which he / she had completed his / her formative assessment. - 8.3 Whenever a candidate clears courses with 'R' / 'l' grade in a summer semester, the Threshold value for computing his / her grade will be carry forwarded from the preceding Odd / Even semester for the respective courses. - 8.4 Whenever a candidate clears courses with a 'R' grade in a regular semester along with his / her junior batch then for this candidate the Threshold value will be corresponding to his / her junior batch for computing grade.